kildealab/RadiSeq/README.md

 ### 1. Using multiple SDD files to combine damages from multiple radiation exposures
 If a single-cell MC model is irradiated under the same conditions, the damages from these repeated irradiations will be stored in a same SDD file with a single header section.
 When such an SDD file is provided as an input to RadiSeq, each of the repeated irradiation will generate a uniquely damaged single cell genome for sequencing.
 Therefore, if one wants more damaged cells to be sequenced, make sure the SDD file provided has as many irradiation simulations as needed. <br>
 If a single-cell MC model is irradiated with two different radiation qualities (say electron and proton for example) and there are two SDD files corresponding to the two exposures, each with say 100 damaged cell data, RadiSeq provides the option to combine the damages from both electron and proton in a cell using the input parameter flag 'merge_damages_from_multiple_particles'.
-Then user must also provide 'number_of_particles_to_merge' (it is 2 in this example), and optionally provide the names of these 'primary_particles_simulated' (electron and proton in this example), and their relative dose contributions as a comma seperated list (ex: 0.4,0.6).
-This will generate 100 damaged cell genomes with damages coming from electron irradiation and from proton irradiation each contributing 40% and 60% of the total dose to the cells respectively.
+Then user must also provide 'number_of_particles_to_merge' (it is 2 in this example), and optionally provide the names of these 'primary_particles_simulated' (electron and proton in this example).
+This will generate 100 damaged cell genomes with damages coming from electron irradiation and from proton irradiation.
 **Note**: If the number of repeated irradiations in the two SDD files are not the same, then RadiSeq will only merge the least common number of cell damage data in both SDD files.

 ### 2. Compensating for additional dosage in irradiation than desired